What We Do

 Home What We Do

-Each year, Western Australians buy more than 1.45 billion 10c drink containers.
-Sadly, hundreds of millions are not recycled – ending up as litter or in landfill.
+Each year, Western Australians buy more than 1.7 billion 10c containers.
+Sadly, hundreds of millions of these containers are not recycled – ending up as litter or in landfill.

 • Increase recovery and recycling of empty beverage containers.